Skip to main content (Press Enter).

 USSF Capabilities

-Spacelift operations at the East and West Coast launch bases provide services, facilities and range safety control for the conduct of DOD, NASA and commercial space launches.
-Through the command and control of all DOD satellites, satellite operators provide force-multiplying effects – continuous global coverage, low vulnerability and autonomous operations.
-Satellites provide essential in-theater secure communications, weather and navigational data for ground, air and fleet operations and threat warning.
+Through the command and control of all DOD satellites, satellite operators provide force-multiplying effects - continuous global coverage, low vulnerability and autonomous operations.
+Satellites provide in-theater secure communications; weather and navigation for ground, air and fleet operations; and threat warning.